Willie Rushton

-William George Rushton (18 August 1937 – 11 December 1996) was an English cartoonist, satirist, comedian, actor and performer who co-founded the satirical magazine Private Eye.
+William George Rushton (18 August 1937 – 11 December 1996) was an English cartoonist, comedian, actor and satirist who co-founded the satirical magazine Private Eye.

 Early life

-Rushton was born 18 August 1937 in 3 Wilbraham Place, Chelsea, London, the only child of publisher John Atherton Rushton (1908–1958) and his Welsh wife Veronica (née James, 1910–1977).
-He was educated at Shrewsbury School, where he was not academically successful but met his future Private Eye colleagues Richard Ingrams, Paul Foot and Christopher Booker.
-He also contributed to the satirical magazine The Wallopian, (a play on the school magazine name The Salopian) mocking school spirit, traditions and the masters.
+Rushton was born 18 August 1937 at 3 Wilbraham Place, Chelsea, London, the only child of publisher John Atherton Rushton (1908–1958) and his Welsh wife Veronica (née James, 1910–1977).
+He was educated at Shrewsbury School, where he was not particularly successful academically but met his future Private Eye colleagues Richard Ingrams, Paul Foot and Christopher Booker.
+He also contributed to the satirical magazine The Wallopian (a play on the school magazine name The Salopian), mocking school spirit, traditions and the masters.
 Later, he said he recalled little of his schooldays, except that "it was Blandings country.
-The sort of place you go to die, not to be educated".
+The sort of place where you go to die, not to be educated."

-After school Rushton had to perform two years of national service where he failed officer selection.
+After school, Rushton had to undertake two years of national service in the army, where he failed officer selection.
 He later commented, "The Army is, God bless it, one of the funniest institutions on earth and also a sort of microcosm of the world.
 It's split almost perfectly into our class system.
 Through serving in the ranks I discovered the basic wit of my fellow man – whom basically, to tell the truth, I'd never met before."
 On leaving the army, he worked in a solicitor's office for a short period.